Teaching with Museum Objects: Eloquent Things

 Contexts for Teaching

-• Assignment: plan a lesson, with a partner from another discipline, using objects from the Museum
+- Assignment: plan a lesson, with a partner from another discipline, using objects from the museum collections

 Teaching in the Study Room

-• Plan a short teaching presentation around an object on display in the galleries
+- Assignment: plan a short teaching presentation on an object on display in the galleries

 Teaching in a museum gallery